pranit-sh/friday/README.md

 # @friday README

 **@friday** is an AI-powered project assistant for Visual Studio Code, built as a chat participant on top of GitHub Copilot.
 It leverages Retrieval-Augmented Generation (RAG) to answer your queries based on the documents you provide.
 With @friday, you can streamline your workflow and get instant, context-aware assistance directly within your editor.
-As an additional participant in your development process, @friday enhances productivity and collaboration.

 ## In Action
 https://github.com/user-attachments/assets/ac977c48-d660-4330-8768-135a71e9019c

 ## Features

-- **AI-Powered Assistance**: Ask questions about your project, and @friday will provide answers based on the ingested documents.
+- **Document Ingestion**: Supports ingestion of local documents, URL documents and confluence pages for @friday to refer.
-- **Document Ingestion**: Easily upload and manage documents for @friday to reference.
+- **AI-Powered Assistance**: Ask questions about your project, and @friday will provide answers using ingested documents.

 #### Supporting document formats: